alexfoxy/lax.js/README.md

 ### Scroll Wheels
 Scroll wheels only icrement the scroll position in steps which can cause the animations to look janky.
 You can use the SmoothScroll (http://www.smoothscroll.net/) plugin to smooth this out, however there maybe performance implications that need investigating.

-## To Do
+## To Do / Ideas
-* Add "momentum" as option for anchor & presets
 * Add debug mode
 * Elastic bouncing values
 * Optimise elements that go off screen
+* Impliment a tween for scroll wheels to reduce dependancy on smoothscroll
 * Better error reporting
+* Add "momentum" as option for anchor & presets